-Standardised in Smooth coated and Crested in all recognised colours and markings of which the standard is described under "Smooth coated".
+Standardised in all recognised colours and markings of which the standard is described under "Smooth coated".
 Colour and/ markings should ideally conform to these descriptions.

 - little satin sheen - slightly matt, thin, open, woolly and/or coarse coat (including belly) - slightly long or short coat - other slight deviations under positions 3, 4, 5 and/or 6